SebastianPub/odin-recipes/odin-project/README.md

  ---

-The Site will be structured ny having:
+The Site will be structured by having:
 - A main page
     - a couple of links to the actual recipes
     - some images about the topic